Neats29/Learn-Heroku/README.md

 process.env.SOME-VAR
 ```

-`process` is a global object in Node and `process.env` is an object that contains the user environment, in this case our app.
+`process` is a global object in Node.js and `process.env` is an object that contains the user environment, in this case our app.
 On Heroku we can define `SOME-VAR` and then refer to it in our code like above.

 ##How?